 Teeth inevitably begin to yellow with age, but a range of strategies can slow the process and may reverse it.
 Tips range from avoiding certain foods to occasional brushing with baking soda and hydrogen peroxide.

-While tooth-whitening kits are readily available at most pharmacies, many natural remedies can help remove stains and protect tooth enamel.
+While tooth-whitening kits are readily available at most pharmacies, many natural remedies can also help remove stains and protect tooth enamel.